nltran/arom/README.md

-arom
+Welcome to AROM!
 ====

 # Introduction

 AROM is a distributed parallel processing framework based on the DFG model for the execution and the definition of the jobs.

-# Architecture

-There are 2 principal runtimes in AROM:

-- The master node, which schedules and orchestrates the operators to be executed in parallel on the cluster
-- The slave nodes which run the operator code.

-It is built around the actor model and uses AKKA 1.0 at the basis of its stack.
-AROM is implemented in Scala.
+It is built around the actor model and uses AKKA 1.0 at the basis of its stack and is implemented in Scala.

+# Getting Started

+* Please check out our wiki, it is intended as our single point of information for the moment
+* Widely annotated examples are available in the examples package

 # Compilation Instructions
 The current code on the repository is fully fonctional and comprises the master and the slave runtimes.
 Once